Klipper3d/klipper/docs/Installation.md

 "/tmp/printer".
 Then click "Save".

 Enter the Settings tab again and under "Serial Connection" change the "Serial Port" setting to "/tmp/printer".
-Change the Baudrate field to 250000 (this buad rate field is not related to the firmware baudrate and may be safely left at 250000).
 Unselect the "Not only cancel ongoing prints but also disconnect..." checkbox.
 Click "Save".

-From the main page, under the "Connection" window (at the top left of the page) make sure the "Serial Port" is set to "/tmp/printer" and click "Connect".
+From the main page, under the "Connection" section (at the top left of the page) make sure the "Serial Port" is set to "/tmp/printer" and click "Connect".
 (If "/tmp/printer" is not an available selection then try reloading the page.)

 Once connected, navigate to the "Terminal" tab and type "status" (without the quotes) into the command entry box and click "Send".
-If the Klippy config file was successfully read, and the micro-controller was successfully found and configured, then this command will report that the printer is ready.
-Klippy reports error messages via this terminal tab.
+If the Klipper config file was successfully read, and the micro-controller was successfully found and configured, then this command will report that the printer is ready.
+It is not unusual to have a configuration error during the initial setup - one may modify the printer config file and then issue a "restart" command in the OctoPrint terminal to reload the config.
+Continue modifying the config and restarting until "status" reports the printer is ready.

+Klipper reports error messages via the OctoPrint terminal tab.
 The "status" command can be used to re-report error messages.
-The default Klipper startup script also places a log in **/tmp/klippy.log** which may provide more detailed information should an error occur.
+The default Klipper startup script also places a log in **/tmp/klippy.log** which provides more detailed information.

-In addition to common g-code commands, Klippy supports a few extended commands - "status" is an example of one of these commands.
+In addition to common g-code commands, Klipper supports a few extended commands - "status" and "restart" are examples of these commands.
 Use the "help" command to get a list of other extended commands.
-In particular, note the "restart" command - use this command to reload the Klippy config file after any changes.